Blackburn College: Statistics

 Biography

-Bruce S. Pavitt is the co-founder of independent record label Sub Pop.
+Bruce S. Pavitt is the co-founder of independent record label Sub Pop and is considered "one of the founding fathers of the Seattle grunge scene."
 He attended Evergreen State College where he hosted a show on Evergreen's KAOS radio station before founding Sub Pop.

 4. Dennis Phillips